interuss/automated_testing_interfaces/rid/README.md

 follow as possible).

-Meanwhile, the automated test driver would poll a **display data test receiver** implemented by a Display Provider to observe the remote ID information currently available in the whole remote ID system under test.
-A Display Provider USS wishing to run the automated testing system built with the interfaces in this folder would implement a display data test receiver tailored to their individual system.
+Meanwhile, the automated test driver would poll a **display data test receiver** provided by a Display Provider to observe the remote ID information currently available in the whole remote ID system under test.
+A Display Provider USS wishing to run the automated testing system built with the interfaces in this folder would provide a display data test receiver tailored to their individual system.
 This display data test receiver would collect all remote ID information available in a requested area, at the level of the Display Application, and provide that information to the automated test driver via the